November 21, 2024

 Ad for the ‘famous’ Milk Arrowroot

 As Arnott’s expanded, it faced competition from other biscuit manufacturers.
-New products were needed to tempt new customers.
+New products were constantly needed to tempt new customers.

 William Arnott himself came up with the first: he created ‘Milk Arrowroot’ biscuits, a mix of milk biscuits and digestives, in 1882.
 They were immediately popular.
 Arnott’s also launched a line of water crackers, and dried fruit biscuits, the same year.